pschweiss2/Salesforce-Intentional-Design/README.md

 ## Contributing

 This is a community document.
 Found something missing?
 Have a configuration tip that belongs here? **Pull requests are welcome.**
+Or email pete@schweiss.family with your thoughts and suggestions.

 Please keep contributions to:
 - Configuration-only techniques (no Apex, no LWC development)